 There are many tools that lean practitioners can employ to help move an organization to where it needs to be, but only a few that straddle both the technical and social needs of fundamental organizational change.
-A3 thinking captures the heart of a lean management system where everyone is accountable to solve problems.
-This engages the organization in communication and dialogue that leads to good decisions and much better solutions.
-Working in small groups, create your own A3 by applying what you’ve learned to a real work problem in your workplace.
-You’ll not only create your own A3, but also read, discuss and evaluate each other’s A3s.
-You are encouraged to bring a co-worker.
-Attendees are asked to choose a problem at work to solve and complete a problem description worksheet prior to class.
+A3 thinking captures the heart of a lean management system where everyone is accountable to solve problems in a deliberate manner and in doing so, engage the organization in communication and dialogue that leads to good decisions and much better solutions.

-Keyte Group consulting services centers on helping organizations create unfair competitive advantages in the market place and better places to work for the employees.
+Keyte Group consulting services center on helping organizations create unfair competitive advantages in the marketplace and better places to work for the employees.
 The firm merges technical and cultural transformation elements in its work with senior leadership, enhancing organizational capacity and performance. www.keytegroup.com